 UNIVERSITY OF WISCONSIN River Falls

-MAJ Burroughs, who replaces LTC Wendy Tokach, was born and raised in Stevens Point.
+LTC Burroughs, who replaces LTC Wendy Tokach, was born and raised in Stevens Point.
 He enlisted in the Wisconsin Army National Guard as a combat engineer in 1998 and joined the UW-Stevens Point Army ROTC program in 2001.
-MAJ Burroughs received his commission in the active service in December 2004 and graduated with Bachelor of Arts in Political Science while earning the Chancellor’s Leadership Award.
+LTC Burroughs received his commission in the active service in December 2004 and graduated with Bachelor of Arts in Political Science while earning the Chancellor’s Leadership Award.

 “I am so fortunate to have the opportunity to positively impact the organization and community that successfully started me out in my military career and impacted my entire adult life in such beneficial ways,” said LTC Burroughs.
 “The stars aligned and I find myself in what I consider the right job, at the right time, in the right location.”